Eryri / Snowdonia National Park

 Cloud on the hills?

-Varied over the tops
+Varied over higher tops

 Chance of cloud free summits?